 Determine pricing before you start breeding your peafowl.
-If you offer multiple variations or ages, try creating a simple and easy-to-follow price guide.
+If you offer multiple variations or ages, try creating a simple, easy-to-follow price guide.

 You can sell hatching eggs for between $35-$60, peachicks between $20-$60, and yearlings for $50-$400.
 Specific prices depend on the quality of your birds, local demand and competition, and variations.

-All responsible breeders should be prepared to answer questions your customers have about peafowl.
+All responsible breeders should be prepared to answer your customers’ questions about peafowl.
 This encourages more awareness in the community of peafowl keepers!
 In addition, you must keep meticulous breeding records, work on building a great reputation, and familiarize yourself with peafowl genetics and variations.

 Frequently Asked Questions

 What is a group of peafowl called?
 A group of peafowl is called a muster or a bevy.